Amplitude Ratios and Neural Network Quantum States: Background

 Note that $Z_\theta := \sqrt{\sum_v |f_\theta(v)|^2}$ sums over all configurations $v$ and that there is apriori no simple way to evaluate it.
 In contrast, the {numerator} $f_\theta(v)$ in Eq.~\ref{Eq:numerator} can be evaluated to machine precision\footnote{See Sec.~\ref{Sec:RelAppx}.} in polynomial time in $m$ and $n$.
 This follows by observing that each of the $m$ factors only depends on a $\sum_{j}^n v_i W_{ji}$ which has at most $n$ terms.
 See Fig.~\ref{fig:NQS}.

-The set of parameters $\theta$ is usually found by training using variational optimization algorithms \cite{Carleo17}.
-These sample from the \emph{Born distribution} $|\psi_{\theta}(v)|^2$ and gradually update the network parameters.
+The set of parameters $\theta$ is usually found by variational optimization \cite{Carleo17}.
+This relies on sampling from the \emph{Born distribution} $|\psi_{\theta}(v)|^2$ and gradually updating the network parameters.
 Sampling from the Born distribution is usually done by ``thermalizing'' the model with a Markov Chain Monte Carlo; or \emph{Gibbs sampling} from the Born distribution.
 The same method is then used to sample from the Born distribution of a trained model.
 There is generally no guarantee that the Markov chains, both during the training and testing phase, converge to the target distribution rapidly for a given $\theta$.
-We in show in Sec.~\ref{Sec:Hardness} that there exist parameters for which no such Markov chain converges.
+Remarkably, we in show in Sec.~\ref{Sec:Hardness} that there exist parameters for which no such Markov chain converges.